klara-opa/klara-opa/README.md

 - 👀 I’m interested in plays store app publishing
 - 🌱 I’m currently learning health app creation and publishing
 - 💞️ I’m looking to collaborate on intrested developers who will like to publish thier app on play store
-- 📫 How to reach me ...charlesoliv88@gmail.com
+- 📫 How to reach me ... charlesoliv88@gmail.com
-- 😄 Pronouns: ...he/him/his
+- 😄 Pronouns: ... he/him/his
-- ⚡ Fun fact: ...writing
+- ⚡ Fun fact: ... writing

 <!---
 klara-opa/klara-opa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.